We accept Contactless

 You can pay by Visa, Mastercard or with your phone using Apple or Android Pay.
 American Express isn’t accepted.

-From Wednesday, 18th September we will have a new convenient way to pay for your travel on Metrobus services.
+Tap On Tap off is a new convenient way to pay for your travel on Metrobus services.

-You will tap on at the start of each journey and tap off at the end of each journey using a contactless payment method (Visa/Mastercard payment card or device using Google Pay or Apple Pay).
+You tap on at the start of each journey and tap off at the end of each journey using a contactless payment method (Visa/Mastercard payment card or device using Google Pay or Apple Pay).

 This new system will help reduce boarding times which will help to speed up bus journeys.